aaaa-qw/lambda_interpreter_backend/README.md

 This interpreter is using [servant](https://docs.servant.dev/en/stable/) as the web server.

-There is only one endpoint in this interpreter:
+There is one endpoint in this interpreter:

 In local: <br/>
 ```http://localhost:8080/evaluate```